List of all articles

 Mailman's "digest" option allows list members to receive several messages grouped together.

-This can happen when non-plaintext messages are sent to a list that has content filtering turned off.
+This can happen in some mail programs when non-plaintext messages are sent to a list that has content filtering turned off.

 If someone with a Gmail address posts a message to a mailing list, the message won't show up in their own Gmail "Inbox".